tatthien/flat-preloader/README.md

 - Feat: Add more 60+ animated icons.
 - Update: Get rid of jQuery.
 The script that shows the loading icon on the front-end is pure JavaScript.
-- Update: Styles of hover, active animated incons in the settings page.
+- Update: Styles of hover, active animated icons in the settings page.

 1.2